chainpoint/chainpoint-gateway/README.md

 Chainpoint Gateways allows anyone to run a server that accepts hashes, anchors them to public blockchains, and retrieves and verify the resulting Chainpoint Proofs.

 Chainpoint Gateways use [Lightning Service Authentication Tokens](https://www.npmjs.com/package/lsat-js) (LSATs) to pay for anchoring services from Chainpoint Cores.
-The fee starts at 2 satoshis, and the easy deployment of an accompanying Lightning Node enables Node operators to easily become part of the Lightning ecosystem.
+The fee starts at 2 satoshis, and the easy deployment of an accompanying Lightning Node enables Gateway operators to easily become part of the Lightning ecosystem.

 ## Installing Chainpoint Gateway